collabnix/dockerlabs/automation/ansible/swarm/vagrant/README.md

-# Ansible : Playbook Docker Swarm
+# Deploy Docker Swarm Cluster on Linux Vagrant Instances in Easy Steps

 The aim of this project is to deploy a Docker Swarm cluster on Linux Vagrant instances.